 Support the Household Cavalry Museum

-The Museum will reopen fully with the Styles story from 21st June and looks forward to your support.
+The Museum looks forward to your support.
 As well as preserving over 350 years of heritage, profits from the Museum contribute to the Household Cavalry Foundation each year and go towards supporting Household Cavalrymen past and present.